anthony-aylward/mental-health/README.md

 that assertion then we need to be better than the average grad program at UCSD.
 Prompt, effective action on these points is all the more necessary.

+See also some more general recommendations here: [Mental Health in Academia: How Departments Can Support Faculty, Staff, and Students](https://ideasonfire.net/mental-health-in-academia/)

 ## Appendix: Relevant UCSD resources

 Some under-advertised UCSD resources that might be helpful to students